-The New Colgate Development consists of the following facilities and features: Our House and Log Cabin diversion dams and impoundments; Lohman Ridge and Comptonville diversion tunnels, both below-ground; New Bullards Bar Dam and Reservoir; New Colgate Power Tunnel; New Colgate Penstock and Powerhouse; and some access roads to these facilities.
+The New Colgate Development consists of the following facilities and features: Our House and Log Cabin diversion dams and impoundments; Lohman Ridge and Camptonville diversion tunnels (both of which are below-ground); New Bullards Bar Dam and Reservoir; New Colgate Power Tunnel; New Colgate Penstock and Powerhouse; and some access roads to these facilities.
 The area within the FERC Project Boundary is about 7,764.5 acres with about 56 percent on NFS land, and 44 percent on private land, the majority of which is owned by YCWA (Table 7.9.3-1).

 Our House and Log Cabin diversion dams and impoundments are located primarily on NFS land within the TNF (Appendix D, Tiles 4 and 5).
 The access roads within the FERC Project Boundary to these two facilities are located on both NFS land and private land.
 The two diversion tunnels are located on NFS land and private land.
 New Bullards Bar Reservoir is located on NFS land within both the TNF and PNF, and other land, much of which is owned by YCWA (Appendix D, Tiles 1 through 4 and Tile 7).
 New Bullards Bar Dam and access road are located almost entirely on private land owned by YCWA (Appendix D, Tiles 7 and 8).
-The New

-Colgate Penstock and Powerhouse are located on land that primarily is owned by YCWA (Appendix D, Tile 8).
+The New Colgate Penstock and Powerhouse are located on land that is primarily owned by YCWA (Appendix D, Tile 8).

-Tables 7.9.3-3 and 7.9.3-4 summarize by Project facility the TNF and PNF management areas standards and guidelines as they apply to the New Colgate Development.
+Tables 7.9.3-3 and 7.9.3-4 summarize, by Project facility, the PNF and TNF management areas standards and guidelines as they apply to the New Colgate Development, respectively.